Impressions from the Seahawks’ preseason win against the Los Angeles Chargers

 John Ursua had two catches for 52 yards through early in the fourth quarter continuing his impressive preseason and he looks as if he might be hard to keep off the roster.

-Conversely, Gary Jennings — a fourth-round pick — had just one catch for 12 yards until the final minutes, giving him just one catch for 12 yards on six targets in the preseason to that point.
+Conversely, Gary Jennings — a fourth-round pick — had just one catch for 12 yards on three targets, giving him just one catch for 12 yards on six targets in the preseason to that point.
+He also had a catch on the sidelines that was ruled no good that Carroll thought should have been ruled as a reception late in the second quarter.

+Jennings was also called for a block in the back that nullified a 16-yard run by Wilson on a second-and-15 in the second quarter and finished

+“It was a bad decision,” Carroll said.
+“That’s a new emphasis and we won’t forget now the emphasis is intact.
+I thought he caught the ball on the sidelines.
+It would have been a great play.
+I wish we had a chance to get that reviewed.”

-And Jazz Ferguson, the star of the first game, had no catches and no targets through the final series.
+And Jazz Ferguson, the star of the first game, had no catches and no targets.

 And 2017 third-round pick Amara Darboh got plenty of playing time but also had no catches on two targets through three quarters.